 Still adapt to fit instead of express.

-Still work much harder than necessary because you are not operating from your structural orientation.
+Still work much harder than necessary because you are not operating from your structural core.

 Regulation stabilises your system.